Dear Friends & Neighbors,

 We give priority to our frontline workers when they need to see our doctor.
 We get them healthy to be able to help others.

-We can expediate your wait.
-Let our staff know at registration if you work in one of the services below;
+We can expedite your wait.
+Let our staff know at registration if you work in one of the services below.

 - Health care

 - Police department

 We understand that staying sane during these difficult times can be challenging.
 Here are some tips to reduce stress and stay mentally well.